sktime/skbase/docs/source/contribute/development/developer_guide.rst

     .. grid-item-card:: Git Workflow
         :text-align: center

-        Our Git and Github workflow.
+        Our Git and GitHub workflow.

         +++